UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 Yes, several providers offer Oregon health insurance plans off the exchange.

 Oregon allows short-term health insurance, but limits plan duration to three months, including renewals.
-The state stipulates renewals include when a person buys a new short-term insurance plan from the same carrier within 60 days of their other policy.
+The state stipulates renewals when a person buys a new short-term insurance plan from the same carrier within 60 days of their other policy.

 If you’re low-income, Oregon has good health insurance options for you.
 Oregon offers a Medicaid program (The Oregon Health Plan) and Medicare.
 Each program offers free or low-cost healthcare to needy individuals.